WebOfTrust/keri/docs/Q-and-A-Security.md

 ## **Q What is the difference between KEL and KERL?

 The word 'Receipt' explains it all: the sender signs off the verification of the KEL done by the recipient.
-That _Receipt_ is hosted in the KERL and is the root-of-trust for KERI.\
+That *Receipt* is hosted in the KERL and is the root-of-trust for KERI.\
 <img src="../images/Direct-mode-kel-kerl.png" alt="Direct mode: kel and kerl difference charted" border="0" width="600" style="float:left">
-The analogy is the difference between a _two-way_ - and a _three-way handshake_: Did I, the recepient, only verify that the sender's message was valid (two-way using KEL, arrow left to right) or did the sender _sign off the receipt_ of that verification by the recipient (three-way in KERL, arrow right to left)
+The analogy is the difference between a *two-way* - and a *three-way handshake*: Did I, the recepient, only verify that the sender's message was valid (two-way using KEL, arrow left to right) or did the sender *sign off the receipt* of that verification by the recipient (three-way in KERL, arrow right to left)
 *(@henkvancann)*

 ## Can a KEL grow too big, so that performance becomes an issue eventually?

 In short, No, KERI has several fall-back options to deal with lingering enlargements of KELs or declining performance, if ever actual.
 And that is batching and horizontal scaling the issuers.

-A few relevant features of KELs within KERI, supposing we have a _big_ KEL, which means a long* chain of hashed data:
+Supposing we have a *big* KEL, which means a long chain of hashed data, then there a few relevant features of KELs within KERI:

 * A KEL will always be order of magnitude smaller than public blockchains, because they are more specialised structures that do not need to contain total ordering
 * Once a KEL has been verfied by a user, it can be archived by this user.
 * The core key events in KERI like inception, rotation and delegation are worst case still irrelevant to the scale of volume of a KEL.
-* The seals of Interaction Events don't need to be put in the KEL one by one, you could put a whole bunch of Transaction-seals in a _sparse Merkle tree_ and only register the Merkle root in the KEL.
+* The seals of Interaction Events don't need to be put in the KEL one by one, you could put a whole bunch of Transaction-seals in a *sparse Merkle tree* and only register the Merkle root in the KEL.
 * Private KEL are small per design, because in private interactions the identifier have no public value attached to them
 * Public KEL can be associated with public entities like humans, organisations and devices and therefore accumulate value on the identifier through interactions.
 * For security garuantee there is no difference between a big KEL and a small KEL.
 Both need to be internally consistent and verifiable to the root-of-trust.
 * We have the opportunity to create delegated identifiers and delegate KELs.
-*a _big_ KEL is a _long_ KEL
+So a *big* KEL is a *long* KEL and has the features just described.

-#### Now suppose a KEL of a long-lived public identifier gets too big, even if that is not very likely to happen.
-What are our options:
+### Now suppose a KEL of a long-lived public identifier gets too big, even if that is not very likely to happen.
+Then what are our options?

 1. Create a new identifier, do a new association (or binding) to a public entity and spread the news in a reputational way.
 Abandon the old identifier but keep it live for future verifications of old events.
 2. You can create a set of delegate KELs and issue verifiable credentials from those delegates.
 And load balance the size of your KELs by the number of delegates you introduce.
 And they all verify back to the same root-of-trust of the delegating identifier.
 Optional:
-3. Gather all Interaction events of the _old_ KEL, which starts to grow too big, in a batch and anchor with a single Merkle-root hash to the _new_ identifier
+3. Gather all Interaction events of the *old* KEL, which starts to grow too big, in a batch and anchor with a single Merkle-root hash to the *new* identifier

-(@henkvancann) based on [IIW32](https://eu01web.zoom.us/rec/play/ymi1tW8_oy1ejYDnhtP6lw9DFSqmwWW32Vs-Savd_s-5dWuIOPOY9zZlhkoyDUQjqBA5eR12TK_8eX2m.5e_aDMp-J1c_t551?continueMode=true) recording of session _KERI: Centralized Registry with Decentralized Control (KEL & TEL ) + DEMO_\
+(@henkvancann) based on [IIW32](https://eu01web.zoom.us/rec/play/ymi1tW8_oy1ejYDnhtP6lw9DFSqmwWW32Vs-Savd_s-5dWuIOPOY9zZlhkoyDUQjqBA5eR12TK_8eX2m.5e_aDMp-J1c_t551?continueMode=true) recording of session *KERI: Centralized Registry with Decentralized Control (KEL & TEL ) + DEMO*\

+---

-# Q&A section Witness
+## Q&A section Witness

+---

-## **Q: Once duplicity is detected for a certain identifier and controller, does the witness service, representing the controller, need to be replaced?
-_For example after a dead key attack_
+## **Q: What's the urgency of replacing a witness once duplicity is detected?

+*Looking at a certain identifier and controller, does the witness service, representing the controller, need to be replaced once duplicity is detected?
+For example after a dead key attack?*

 No. The service can be the same.
 KERI includes a cryptographic commitment to the identifiers of the nodes in the service.
 The compromised controller will have its own nodes and service but they are not the same as the original ones.
 As soon as you have a compromised controller than you also have a duplicitous service.
 For a validator to back up his choice of which service to choose is not hard, because it can be easily verified which service belongs to the original KEL.

 ## **Q: Witnesses have no skin in the game, it’s a `nothing at stake` situation, no?

 The [KERI slide deck](https://github.com/SmithSamuelM/Papers/blob/master/presentations/KERI2_Overview.web.pdf) has a section called the Duplicity Game.
 I suggest reading through that first.
 Or see the [part of the SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar that tackles this.\
 (*SamMSmith*)
 {TBW prio 2}

 ## ***Q: What is the difference between Key Event Receipt Infrastructure (KERI), and distributed hash tables (DHTs)?

 The data structures behind KERI are a special form of DHTs, but KERI is more than that (non-exhaustive list):

-- a solid key management protocol
+* a solid key management protocol
-- verifiable DHT to the root-of-trust
+* verifiable DHT to the root-of-trust
-- a direct and an indirect method of interaction about key event state
+* a direct and an indirect method of interaction about key event state
-- duplicity detection
+* duplicity detection
-- various recovery mechanisms from duplicity, key loss or key compromise
+* various recovery mechanisms from duplicity, key loss or key compromise

 ## **Q: As long as witnesses keep lying together no one will ever be able to prove them wrong?

 Witnesses do not make any statement about the content of what is being proved.
-KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement. {TBW} \
+KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement.\
-(*SamMSmith*)
+(*SamMSmith*)\
+This is a very crucial concept in KERI: Authenticity first, plus the stingent division of making sure *who said it* and *whether what was said is true or false*.
+The former is in KERI verifiable to the root of trust, which is a killer app compared to current the state of internet.
+The latter, finding out if someone speaks the truth, is not cryptographically verifiable; the veracity of a statement can only be attested (credentials) and weighed.\
+(@henkvancann)

 ## ***Q: Why does the Witness run in restricted mode?

 It’s not **"first seen"** until it’s fully seen by the whole set of witnesses needed (threshold).
 In the meanwhile the witness in this instance, has to add an escrow.
 And wait for the witness receipts coming in.
 And then accept the KEL.
 *(@henkvancann)*

 ## ***Q: The Round Robin in indirect mode is more efficient than gossiping?

 Yes.
-It has _ complexity where as gossiping has the more "expensive" _nlogn_ complexity.
-However, _Round Robin_ has the characteristic of building up latency, which can be a burden in speed-sensitive usecases.
+It has _complexity where as gossiping has the more "expensive"*nlogn* complexity.
+However, *Round Robin* has the characteristic of building up latency, which can be a burden in speed-sensitive usecases.
 A provison has been planned in KERI to offer best of both worlds.\
 *(@henkvancann)*

 ## *Q: What does 'fully witnessed" mean?

-It means that the _threshold_ of the number of witnesses has been met, It doesn't mean that all witnesses have witnessed the event.
+It means that the *threshold* of the number of witnesses has been met, It doesn't mean that all witnesses have witnessed the event.

 ## ***Q: So what if a controller rotates 100% of the witnesses out?

 {TBW, just soundbites from the meeting KERI WG April 6 2021 listed below}
 This is an extreme corner case.
 There is an additional requirement to add to the key state.